mikenewbuild/mikefallows/posts/shopify-theme-development-with-esbuild.md

 #### Update

 I have added a post on how to update your config to [automatically add vendor prefixes](/posts/using-postcss-and-autoprefixer-with-esbuild/) to the compiled CSS using PostCSS and the Autoprefixer plugin.

+[^1]: CodeKit provides a GUI for bundling assets with great defaults without having to resort to using a complex [Webpack](https://webpack.js.org/) config like Shopify's [Slate Theme](https://github.com/Shopify/slate).
+It also allowed me to set up a local server that could proxy to a specific development theme on the store.

+[^2]: One drawback was that the bundling and syncing weren't instant, so I would need to set a 2-3 second delay on the refresh to allow for the bundled files to be uploaded to Shopify.
+Kudos to CodeKit for including that functionality though.

+[^3]: Another was that at some point CodeKit released a fix for a bug where some URLs weren't being encoded.
+Unfortunately, I realised I had been relying on that bug to make it easier for me to quickly launch a development server.
+This is not a knock on CodeKit.
+It must have saved me hundreds of hours over the years I've been using it and it's still my go-to for lots of projects.
+There just has never been a great out-of-the-box developer experience for managing themes on Shopify.